 I pack mine suitcase ...
 And pack an electronic entry permit, a tri-band cell phone and a wound disinfectant.
 The popular memory game looks like this or something like that when the trip goes to America.
 Because in the land of unlimited possibilities there are unfortunately also many opportunities to make mistakes.
 And then end up with unusable cell phones, insufficient papers or an inadequate first-aid kit.
 Our tips will help you pack your suitcase properly.

 Entry: passports and visas

-Not all US travelers require a visa.
-Anyone with a return ticket, passport and electronic entry permit is on the safe side as long as they do not want to stay longer than 90 days in the US.
-However, you should make sure that the passport does not expire before the end of the journey.
+Not all USA travelers require one Visa.
+If you have a return ticket, a passport and an electronic entry permit with you, you are on the safe side as long as you do not intend to stay longer than 90 days in the USA.
+However, you should make sure that the passport does not expire before the end of the trip.

 However, anyone who not only wants to go to America to meet people and land, but also wants to do unpaid volunteer work, attend a work-and-travel program or attend a language school, will need a visa.

 America is considered the land of credit cards.
 Here even small amounts are paid by credit card - for a good reason.
 For those who do not want to count their coins together can save time and change with the credit card.
 In some places, only credit cards are accepted as a form of payment, such as car rentals.
 Hotels like to use the credit card as well, as it is considered a security deposit.